putyourlightson/craft-sprig/README.md

 ## Requirements

-This plugin requires [Craft CMS](https://craftcms.com/) 3.1.19 or later, or 4.0.0 or later.
+This plugin requires [Craft CMS](https://craftcms.com/) 3.1.19 or later, or 4.0.0 or later, or 5.0.0 or later.

 ## Installation